iamharryliu/vigilant-broccoli/notes/cooking/knowledge/cooking.md

   - Always start by adding less.
 You can always add but can’t subtract.
   - Be mindful of:
     - Residual heat.
+- Use a wider base pot for pots that require evaporation such as rice.

+## Timing

+- When to add garlic?
+Add towards the end of cooking to avoid burning garlic.

 ## 5 Tastes